-The decision to cancel a major pipeline from Canada in favor of OPEC+ ignores the progress Canada’s oil producers have made addressing greenhouse gas emissions.
+The decision to look to OPEC instead of Canada ignores the progress Canada’s oil producers have made addressing greenhouse gas emissions.

-Work has “materially outpaced” global oil majors, analysts with BMO Capital Markets said.
+Work has “materially outpaced” global oil majors, according to analysts with BMO Capital Markets..

-Average oil sands emissions per barrel decreased by about 27 per cent since 2013 compared to a decrease of just 13 per cent by other major global oil producers.
+Average emissions per barrel in Canada’s oil sands decreased by about 27 per cent from 2013 to 2019, compared to a decrease of just 13 per cent by other major global oil producers.

 Several oil sands projects now have a GHG footprint that is lower than the global average, and major producers have jointly committed to reach net-zero emissions by 2050.

-Americans should look to their northern neighbor to meet oil demand, not OPEC+.
+Americans should look to their northern neighbor for energy security, not OPEC nations.